 Cecilia Flores Rueda

-Cecilia Flores Rueda is head of the Dispute Resolution Practice in Basham, Ringe y Correa, S.C.
+Cecilia Flores Rueda, established her own arbitration boutique in 2015.
 She regularly handles complex and high-stake international and domestic arbitration cases both as party representative and an arbitrator.

 Cecilia’s experience both in arbitration and litigation matters enables her to appear before courts in proceedings requesting and enforcing interim measures as well as proceedings seeking the recognition and enforcement of arbitral awards.
 Cecilia’s value to clients lies in her ability to frequently draw upon experience in order to formulate creative solutions to complex issues.
 She advises clients on ethics and compliance matters.